Generic selectors

 At the other end of the spectrum, the smallest stadium by capacity is Holker Street, home of Barrow, with just a capacity of under 3,000.
 And as you might imagine, the atmosphere is somewhat less explosive at this ground compared to United’s.

-These discrepancies in stadium sizes, atmospheres, and general capacity are what bring true spice to the game we all know and love in this country, however, so we wouldn’t change it for anything!
+These discrepancies in stadium sizes, atmospheres, and general capacity are what bring true spice to the game we all know and love in this country; however, we wouldn’t change it for anything!
 On that note, check out some other cool facts about some of the stadiums listed on this page right here.

 Other fun facts relating to these football grounds